 Containing and monitoring the formerly stray kitten is key to his health and well-being.
 A dog crate is perfect.
 To keep him toasty, place a covered heating pad in his crate and keep the room temperature at 75 degrees.
 The heating pad should cover only half the crate so he can get away from it.
 Watch for panting — you don’t want him to get overheated either.
 A cold or limp kitten indicates a medical emergency.

-Determining the age of the youngster right away is imperative.
+Determining the age of the stray kitten right away is imperative.
 His age will mandate what he’ll eat as well as how much and how often.

 Using a postal scale, here’s a quick guide: